mizumoto-cn/Memorandum/README.md

-# GoReminder
+# Memorandum

-GoReminder is a library with which you can setup your daily schedule
+Memorandum is a library with which you can set up your daily schedule, and get notified on Windows desktop through `gen2brain/beeep`.